Sifchain/sifnode/cmd/siftest/readme.md

 ```

 ## Verify Close Position

+1. Execute close margin position
+2. Verify by passing in the following params:
+   1. --height [height of transaction]
+   2. --id [mtp id]
+   3. --from [owner of mtp]
+   4. --node [node to connect to]

 Run command using height of close transaction and MTP id.
 ```shell
 siftest verify close --from sif1syavy2npfyt9tcncdtsdzf7kny9lh777yqc2nd --height=72990 --id=4 --node tcp://localhost:26657